Norbury, Cheshire: Geography and transport

-The A49 runs north–south just to the west of the parish, connecting via Marbury Road and Snab Lane with a network of lanes within Norbury parish.
+The A49 runs north–south just west of Norbury, connecting via Marbury Road and Snab Lane with a network of lanes within Norbury parish.
 Two lanes lead towards Wrenbury: Frith Lane runs east to Cholmondeley Lane just outside Wrenbury village, and Holtridge Lane runs north to connect with the same lane further west.
 Another two lanes go south to Marbury: Marbury Road and School Lane, via two road bridges over the canal: Steer Bridge (carrying Marbury Road) and Church Bridge (School Lane).
 A lock, Marbury Lock, is located at Church Bridge.

 Demography

 The population has declined since the 19th century; historical population figures are 330 (1801), 403 (1851), 330 (1881), 289 (1901) and 241 (1951).
 According to the 2001 census, the civil parish had a population of 190, remaining steady at 194 in 87 households at the 2011 census.

 Landmarks

-Several buildings in the civil parish are listed at grade II, the lowest of the three grades.
+Several buildings in the former area of Norbury civil parish are listed at grade II, the lowest of the three grades.
 The oldest listed building may be Stokes Cottage in Swanwick Green, a timber-framed longhouse with brick infill and a thatched roof; it dates from the 16th or early 17th century.
 Another candidate is Brook Farmhouse in Gauntons Bank, part of which originally dates from the late 16th century, and was subsequently extended several times.
 The original building is timber framed with brick infill and a tiled roof.

 The Holtridge in Holtridge is a T-shaped, red-brick farmhouse dating originally from the early 17th century; it has a 20th-century oriel window.
 Olive Cottage in Norbury Common is a timber-framed building with brick infill and a thatched roof; it dates originally from the mid-17th century.
 Church Bridge on the Llangollen Canal dates from the late 18th or early 19th century; its single span is constructed of red sandstone.